×

 wget -P ~/.config/systemd/user/ https://scripts.ultra.cc/main-v2/MergerFS-Rclone/Service%20Files/rclone-vfs.service && nano ~/.config/systemd/user/rclone-vfs.service

-- After you run the command, a nano text window appears.
+• Once you have executed any of the above commands, the nano editor appears.
 In this example service file, we'll be using Google Drive Rclone Mount for Plex Streaming.

 Example rclone-normal.service